cfengine/documentation/reference/promise-types/packages.markdown

      }
 ```

-**Notes**:
-Not all package managers update their list information from source
-automatically.
-This command allows a separate update command to be
-executed at intervals determined by `package_list_update_ifelapsed`.

 #### package_list_version_regex

+**Description**: Regular expression with one back-reference to extract
+package version string

+This unanchored regular expression should contain exactly one parenthesized
+back-reference that marks the version string of packages listed as
+installed.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression with one backreference to extract
-package version string

 **Example**: